calband/calchart/README.txt

 tex files can be re-edited and used to regenerate the documentation, but the conversion tools are unsupported.
 The generated HTML results are also distributed in the developer package.

-Updated wxWidgets to use 2.9.2.

-Bugs and features fixed in this release

-3315322: Show animation path
-3018574: Need a better icon
-3315313: Field view should have scrollbars
-3018579: Able to set background
-3315321: Marchers in animation window should be selectable
-3442097: Put background image in middle of view
-2943425: Need Installation steps for windows
-2981575: Icon should show up on windows executable

 ---
 Helping Develop CalChart: